mmgen/MMGenLive/README.md

 MMGenLive can be used both as an offline signing wallet and as an online tracking/transacting wallet with a full or pruned blockchain.

-### There are two ways to install MMGenLive:
+### There are two ways to install and run MMGenLive:

-* download a prebuilt bootable image and copy it to a USB stick, or
+* download a prebuilt bootable image; or
 * build the system yourself using the automated shell script (Linux-only).

-## Install MMGenLive using a prebuilt bootable image:
+## Run MMGenLive from a prebuilt bootable image:
 * Download the latest zipped boot image file for your architecture from the [bootimages download directory][3].
 * Insert a USB stick into your computer.